 France doesn't just have culture; the word "culture" actually comes from France. "'Culture' derives from the same French term, which in turn derives from the Latin colere, meaning to tend to the earth and grow, cultivation and nurture," Cristina De Rossi, an anthropologist at Barnet and Southgate College in London, told Live Science.

 Historically, French culture was influenced by Celtic and Gallo-Roman cultures as well as the Franks, a Germanic tribe.
 France was initially defined as the western area of Germany known as Rhineland but it later came to refer to a territory that was known as Gaul during the Iron Age and Roman era.

-French is the dominant language of the country’s 66 million residents, but there are a number of variants based on region.
-French, the official language, is the first language of 88 percent of the population, according to the BBC.
+French is the official language and the first language of 88 percent of the population, according to the BBC.
+It is the dominant language of the country's 70 million residents, but there are a number of variants based on region.
 French is the second most widely learned foreign language in the world, with almost 120 million students, according to the French Ministry of Foreign Affairs and International Development.

 Those living near the border of Italy may speak Italian as a second language, and Basque is spoken by people living along the French-Spanish border.